Wmaxlees/RL-Explorations/README.md

 hold code for experiments I do on understanding and improving these two aspects of RL.

 ## Experiments
+### The Bard
+An RLAIF trained model using Gemma3-1b as a base and Gemma3 in Ollama as a critic.
+The model is trained to output the best poem, as judged by Gemma3, given a noun.

 ### JEPA-RL
 Yan LaCun et al. have recently released several papers around an embedding architecture they call Joint Embedding Predictive Architectures (JEPA) [paper](https://ai.meta.com/research/publications/revisiting-feature-prediction-for-learning-visual-representations-from-video/).